ItalyPaleAle/WithBlueInk/content/post/2019-09-14-reinstalling-pfsense-and-restoring-from-backup.md

 pfSense can automatically restore the configuration from the XML backup file.

-After writing the installer image to the USB drive, you should see a FAT32 partition (should be called `FATRECOV`).
-Place the backup file in the root of that drive and call it `config.xml`.
+After writing the installer image to the USB drive, you might see a FAT32 partition (should be called `FATRECOV`).
+If you do see this partition (as in the ARM-based image), place the backup file in the root of that drive and call it `config.xml`.

 ![The config.xml file inside the USB drive](/assets/pfsense-reinstall/config-xml-finder.png)

+If you **do not** see a FAT32 partition, you will need another USB drive formatted as FAT32.
+Copy the backup file, named `config.xml` in that drive, in the root folder.

-Safely eject the USB disk to proceed with the installation.
+Safely eject the USB disk(s) to proceed with the installation.

 ## Step 3: Connect to the firewall via serial console